davidolohowski/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a Ph.D.
-Candidate in statistics advised by <a href="https://www.astro.utoronto.ca/~eadie/intro.html" target="_blank">Gwen Eadie</a>, <a href="http://pbrown.ca/" target="_blank">Patrick Brown</a>,  and <a href="http://www.astro.utoronto.ca/~abraham/Web/Welcome.html" target="_blank">Roberto Abraham</a> at the <a href="https://www.utoronto.ca/" target="_blank">University of Toronto</a>.
+Candidate in statistics at the <a href="https://www.utoronto.ca/" target="_blank">University of Toronto</a>.
+I am lucky to be advised by <a href="https://www.astro.utoronto.ca/~eadie/intro.html" target="_blank">Gwen Eadie</a>, <a href="http://pbrown.ca/" target="_blank">Patrick Brown</a>,  and <a href="http://www.astro.utoronto.ca/~abraham/Web/Welcome.html" target="_blank">Roberto Abraham</a>.
 I am a <a href="https://canssiontario.utoronto.ca/?page_id=1091" target="_blank">CANSSI Ontario Multidisciplinary Doctoral (Mdoc) trainee</a> and my research is supported by the <a href="https://datasciences.utoronto.ca/doctoral-student-fellowship/" target="_blank">Data Sciences Institute Doctoral Fellowship</a>.
-My research interests lie in the emerging new field of astrostatistics as well as spatial statistics and Bayesian computation.
-My Ph.D. work focuses on developing novel methodology in spatial statistcs to better understand the mysterious ultra-diffuse galaxies.
+My research primarily focuses on the development of novel statistical methods and computational tools to address important astrophysical problems.

 Before coming to UofT, I obtained my bachelor degree in financial modelling in 2018 at <a href="https://www.uwo.ca/" target="_blank">Western University</a>.
 Subsequently, I obtained my Masters degree in statistics in 2020 at Western University under the supervision of <a href="http://fisher.stats.uwo.ca/faculty/aim/" target="_blank">Ian McLeod</a> and <a href="http://www.physics.uwo.ca/people/faculty_web_pages/barmby.html" target="_blank">Pauline Barmby</a>.

-In general, I believe there is still an inadequacy of rigorous applications of advanced statistical methods in astronomy.
-Filling this inadequacy can bring about new understanding and discovery in astronomy and help us better understand the Universe.
-Hence, I am interested in novel statistical application in astronomy as well as developing new statistical methods to tackle challenging astronomical questions.